How to Design Kitchens and Bathrooms Using Mexican Talavera Tile

 Another idea is to use squares of four-tile patterns or four tiles surrounded by border tiles or a row of similar tiles, such as the backsplash we did behind our stove.
 We also used several variations on our diamond patterns which are embedded in our saltillo floor.

 The diamond patterns of Talavera embedded in our Saltillo floor throughout our house were suggested by our first tile installer.
-He initially laid down the Saltillo, then took up four tiles and cut them diagonally, replaced four of them and then filled in the remaining square with a 16 tile pattern of Talavera.
-We had a different tile installer for another part of our house but he had no problem in following that same installation idea.
+He initially laid down the floor tiles, then took up four tiles and cut them diagonally, replaced four of them and then filled in the remaining square with a 16 tile pattern of Talavera.
+We had a different tile installer for another part of our house, but he had no problem in following that same installation idea.

-Your tile installer has a lot of experience with working out patterns, so they may be able to see a design which might better fit your situation.
-Our installers helped us several times to adjust the tile design to better fit our particular bathroom.
+A tile professional has a lot of experience with working out patterns, so they may be able to see a design which might better fit your situation.
+Our experts helped us several times to adjust the tile design to better fit our particular bathroom.
 In our white and blue shower, we had originally planned another border of single tiles, but our tile installer suggested the pattern of tiles mixed with the white tiles.
-Several times, our tile installer helped us to adjust the original plan in a way which made the installation work better as far as tile cuts and also was much more aesthetically pleasing.
+Several times, our installer helped us to adjust the original plan in a way which made the installation work better as far as tile cuts and also was much more aesthetically pleasing.

 Enjoy your Unique Tile!

 Finally, relax!
 We ended up worrying too much about which tiles to choose.
 Handmade Mexican tiles are simply beautiful no matter what design you choose.
 Each one is so individual, that in the end you will simply love looking at them.

 Lots of people have granite, marble, and other tile surfaces.
 These are all very nice, but nothing is as beautiful to look at and original as Talavera.
 Every day, you will see something new in the patterns and enjoy looking at this practical art.